Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Simulation

 The antenna receiver temperature of SKA-Low is assumed uncorrelated across different baselines and frequencies.
 The system noise can therefore be treated as Gaussian distributions with zero mean and variance determined by the temperature.
 The root-mean-square (\textit{RMS}) thermal noise is then defined by

-where $T_\mathrm{sys}$ is the system temperature, $A_\mathrm{eff}$ is the antenna effective area, $\Delta\nu$ is the frequency bandwidth and $t_\mathrm{int}$ is the integration time.
-In interferometry, system temperature is sometimes expressed in flux density as in measuring a source from the sky, termed as system equivalent flux density (\textit{SEFD}).
-The quantity provides a general measure of the system sensitivity and is proportional to the ratio $T_\mathrm{sys}/A_\mathrm{eff}$.
-Hence system noise associated with each visibility measurement, quantified in terms of \textit{SEFD}, can be expressed by \citep{1999ASPC..180.....T},

-where $\eta_\mathrm{s}$ is the system efficiency coefficient and can be assumed to approach unity for current simulation purposes.
-The factor $1/\sqrt{2}$ in Equation~\ref{eq:noise per vis} arises from the fact that each visibility is obtained from the correlation of signals between two stations.
-The natural sensitivities of the SKA1-Low array in terms of $A_\mathrm{eff}/T_\mathrm{sys}$ are listed in \citet{2019arXiv191212699B} across the low-frequency radio band.
+where $\eta_\mathrm{s}$ is the system efficiency coefficient, $T_\mathrm{sys}$ is the system temperature, $A_\mathrm{eff}$ is the antenna effective area, $k_\mathrm{B}$ is the Boltzmann constant, $\Delta\nu$ is the frequency bandwidth and $t_\mathrm{int}$ is the integration time.
+The factor $\sqrt{2}$ in Equation~\ref{eq:noise} arises from the fact that each visibility is obtained from the correlation of signals between two stations.
+The ratio between $T_\mathrm{sys}$ and $A_\mathrm{eff}$ provides a measure of the system sensitivity for the telescope \citep{1999ASPC..180.....T}.
+The natural sensitivities of the SKA1-Low array in terms of $A_\mathrm{eff}/T_\mathrm{sys}$ are listed in \citet{2019arXiv191212699B} and are interpolated using a cubic spline across the low-frequency radio band.

 Equation~\ref{eq:noise} also indicates the difference between optical telescopes and radio interferometers of which the system sensitivity is independent of source sizes but is related to the observation bandwidth and integration time.
 Through long time exposure, thermal noise can be suppressed to a level approaching the detection limit of the cosmological signal.
-In our SKA simulations, thermal noise is generated by using OSKAR and is added to the sky signals, matching the expected system sensitivity for the 1000-hour integration time.
+In our SKA simulations, thermal noise is generated by using OSKAR and is added to the sky signals, matching the expected system sensitivity for the 1000-hour integration time (see the lower right panel of Figure~\ref{fig:sky_grid}).